IntelliJ IDEA 2024.3 Help

 You will be taken to the file in which the dependency is defined.

 3. Place the caret at a highlighted package and press Alt+Enter to see the suggested fixes.
-They may suggest updating to a safe version, visiting the Checkmarx website to learn more about a particular vulnerability, or ignoring the vulnerability.
+They may suggest updating to a safe version, visiting the OSV website to learn more about a particular vulnerability, or ignoring the vulnerability.

 Analyze code to find all vulnerable APIs